Barathwaja/node-red-contrib-edgex-connector/README.md

 # Node-RED Connector for EdgeX

 This Node-RED Connector allows you to seamlessly connect Node-RED flows with [EdgeX Foundry](https://github.com/edgexfoundry) devices and services.
-It enables you to _read, write, and subscribe_ to device resources while securely managing credentials through [EdgeX Vault](https://docs.edgexfoundry.org/3.2/security/Ch-SecretStore/).
+It enables you to _read, write, and subscribe_ to device resources while securely managing credentials through [EdgeX secret store](https://docs.edgexfoundry.org/4.0/security/Ch-SecretStore/).
 Both __secured and unsecured__ modes are supported.

 With this connector, you can easily integrate EdgeX data into Node-RED to: